582-41W-VA/lia-Eventify/proposal-file.md

 ## Project Overview:

-Eventify is a Django-based web application that simplifies event planning and management for users.
-The portal offers an intuitive way to create, manage, and search for events while allowing users to save their favorite events for future reference.
-This proposal outlines the development plan for Eventify, leveraging Django's simplicity and efficiency and using the default SQLite database for seamless integration and management.
+Eventify is a web-based event planning portal designed to simplify the organization, management, and discovery of events.
+It caters to individual users, event planners, and administrators by providing a seamless interface for creating, managing, and discovering events.
+The project emphasizes simplicity, leveraging Django and Python for all core functionalities, and uses the default SQLite database for straightforward implementation.

 ---

+## Benefits of Eventify

+- Simplifies event creation and management.
+- Empowers users with personalized features like history tracking and private collections.
+- Provides admins with robust tools for moderation and analytics.
+- Built with a lightweight, efficient technology stack for ease of maintenance.

+---

 ## Team Members and Roles

-- **Aaron**: Design (Figma, HTML/CSS)
+- **Aaron James Asuncion**: Design Lead (Figma, HTML/CSS)
   Responsible for creating the visual identity, wireframes, and mockups using Figma.

-- **Oh**: Front-End Developer (Django Templates, HTML/CSS)
+- **Changheon Oh**: Front-End Developer (Django Templates, HTML/CSS)
   Focuses on implementing the user interface and ensuring responsiveness.

-- **Fangfang**: Back-End Developer
+- **Fangfang Chen**: Back-End Developer (Django, Python, SQL)
   Manages the Django backend, including models and views.
-(Django, Python, SQL)

-- **Kim**: Repository Manager
+- **Byeonggil Kim**: Repository Manager
-  Manages the GitHub repository, tracks issues, ensures adherence to version control, and ensures code reviews and continuous integration guidelines.
+  Manages the GitHub repository, tracks issues, ensures adherence to version control, and oversees code reviews and CI/CD guidelines.

 ---